What is a Contract?

 You have not accepted the offer there and then.

-Remember the card game, "Snap"?
-That's acceptance.
-Once the next card falls, it's too late.
+Once the next card falls, it's too late to accept.

 (Yeah, you're probably wondering.
 I once did a trial involving foreign contract law.
-The judge said (in terms), "So in the law of [country], you can't go Snap?".
-The judge was referring to the requirement to accept there and then).
+The judge said (in terms), "So in the law of [country], you can't go snap?".
+The judge was referring to the requirement to accept there and then.
+And our experience is not an isolated instance. other High Court judges have used the analogy too).

 - must be communicated to the offeror